ChaosRifle/DCS-on-Linux/wiki/Installation.md

 ## SRS
+### SRS automated
+- 1: Download this repo's ``tools`` folder (can be done with ``git clone https://github.com/ChaosRifle/DCS-on-Linux.git``), you may rename the ``tools`` folder and place it anywhere, but keep all the scripts in the same folder
+- 2: ``chmod +x`` all of the scripts in the ``tools`` folder
+- 3: run ``helper-dcs.sh`` to begin a mostly automated installation, select ``Simple Radio Standalone``, then one of the ``Install SRS`` options. please read the prompts carefully, they are important
+- 4: to launch srs, just run ``launch-dcs.sh -v`` after installing. running ``launch-dcs.sh -h`` can give more info on available options

 ### SRS v2.3.4.0 (+)
 > [!note]
-> SRS v2.3.4.0 seems to work for some people, but not everyone.
+> SRS v2.3.4.0 seems to work now.
 If the following does not work for you, revert to [v2.1.1.0](https://github.com/ChaosRifle/DCS-on-Linux/wiki/Installation#srs-v2110).
-Assuming you've installed Wine Staging 10.20 on your system, follow the below steps:
+Assuming you've installed Wine Staging 10.20+ on your system, follow the below steps:

 - 1: Create a new wine prefix (e.g. dcs-srs)
 - 2: Download [.NET Desktop Runtime v 9.X](https://dotnet.microsoft.com/en-us/download/dotnet/9.0) - As of January 2026, 9.0.12 is the latest 9.X version.